Call for Applications 2025

 The PhD Scholarship Awardee will not be required to take up permanent residence in Malta.

-Applicants are to submit an application online and provide copies of their academic qualifications and all other requested documentation to the University of Malta by 15 July 2024.
+Applicants are to first submit an online application, settle the application fees and provide copies of their academic qualifications and all required documentation to the University of Malta.

 The online application is available here.

-Apart from the online application, interested candidates are to send a separate email addressed to the attention of the Director, International Office.
+Apart from the online application, interested candidates are to send an email addressed to the attention of the Director, International Office to be considered for the scholarships.

-The subject line should read “Islands and Small States Scholarship” and it is highly recommended that students submit all documents together in one email.
+The subject line should indicated PhD as well as “Islands and Small States Scholarship” and it is important that students submit all documents together in one email and clearly indicate their selected course.

 For Academic Matters please contact the ISSI.